AushaTeam/ipwndfu-1/README.md

 ## About this fork

+* Supported Cpu A5/A5x to load img4 images [iBSS/LLB) in pwned DFU Mode .

 * This fork allows you to load img4 images (e.g. iBSS/LLB) in pwned DFU mode.

 * Also supports loading of unsigned img4 images.
 Run "python rmsigchks.py" to remove signature checks.